Broko2021/mind-control/2021-Mind_Control-EN.md

 By improving you, it disturbs your reflexes by modifying them, it modifies the perception of neuromotor stimuli, down to reversing them.
 The new normal situation is fully opposed to the very nature of natural physical behavior.
 The media stimuli, audio and voice, counterbalance this situation to give it meaning.

-Forgetting is often the shortest route to acceptance of AI by its users, while it is the only way to measure its negative or positive effects.
+Forgetting is often the shortest route to accept AI for its users, while it is the only way to measure its negative or positive effects.

 The question is: do we want to give nature a chance to show us its progress?
 If so, how do we reach the level of understanding of our behavior that allows us to adjust it sufficiently for nature to regain its place?
 At the same time, the rhetoric can be reversed: do we wish to abandon everything in favor of automatic, computerized mechanisms to discover this new transhuman life?